lllyasviel/Fooocus/docker.md

 - Please keep 'path_outputs' under '/content/app'.
 Otherwise, you may get an error when you open the history log.
 - Docker on Mac/Windows still has issues in the form of slow volume access when you use "bind mount" volumes.
 Please refer to [this article](https://docs.docker.com/storage/volumes/#use-a-volume-with-docker-compose) for not using "bind mount".
+- The MPS backend (Metal Performance Shaders, Apple Silicon M1/M2/etc.) is not yet supported in Docker, see https://github.com/pytorch/pytorch/issues/81224
+- You can also use `docker compose up -d` to start the container detached and connect to the logs with `docker compose logs -f`.
+This way you can also close the terminal and keep the container running.